 Cantor, Lee, Classroom Management for Academic Success, Solution Tree: Bloomington, IN.
 2006.
 In this classroom management guide, Cantor puts active listening skills that build trusting relationships into an educational context.
 By using many examples he explains in a detailed and logical way how teachers may change habitual listening responses to promote appropriate responsible classroom behaviors.
 This book flows well and is user friendly.

 Clayton, Marlynn K., Classroom Spaces That Work, Bantam Books: New York, NY.
 2005.
-ISBN-13: 978-1892989055 Physical environment matters, how it looks, how it feels.
-If you would like a helping hand with interior design issues that facilitate communication and reflection then this book is a supportive resource.
+ISBN-13: 978-1892989055.
+Physical environment matters: how it looks, how it feels.
+If you would like a helping hand with interior design issues which facilitate communication and reflection then this book is a supportive resource.

 Covey, Sean, The 7 Habits of Happy Kids, Simon & Schuster: New York, NY.
 2008.
 Sean Covey has interpreted his father’s work for the Pre-K-3 crowd via the animal inhabitants of 7 Oaks.
 Through the stories children learn how to build desirable character traits and be proactive by solving problems through responsible planning.

 Covey, Sean, The 7 Habits of Highly Effective Teens, Fireside: New York, NY.
 1998.
-Using real life stories, Sean applies the same principles from his father’s book to discuss good habits of middle and high school age students.
+Using real life stories, Sean applies the same principles from his father’s book to discuss good habits of Middle and High School students.
 Sean emphasizes that a teen must be a good listener in order to influence people.
 I would not recommend this book as required reading for teens but rather as a guide on how to be a better listener by practicing avoidance of autobiographical responses.

 Covey, Stephen, The 7 Habits of Highly Effective People, Free Press: New York, NY.
 2004.
 A classic.
 The text for this course.